We are the civic society for the town of Horsham in the county of West Sussex, UK.

 We publish leaflets and books.
 Members also receive a newsletter, packed with interest and published eleven times a year, which contains news on topical issues of concern, articles dealing with the history and future of the town, and a busy letters page.
 Members are encouraged to submit their own articles and views on issues that concern them or their neighbours, and a lively exchange of opinion usually results.

-Our new season of free Heritage Guided Walks started at the beginning of April and will continue until the end of September.
+Our 2018 season of free Heritage Guided Walks will continue until the end of September.

 Take a look at current news and issues of interest to the Society here.

-Every fortnight we have a column in the West Sussex County Times.
-Read the latest articles here.
+Every fortnight we have a column in the West Sussex County Times and you can read the latest articles here.

 We regularly comment on planning applications.
 See our latest representations here.